nimashoghi/lora-presentation/slides.md

 - We begin with the **word embedding layer**, which converts each word to a vector representation.
 - The **positional encoding layer** adds information about the position of each word in the sequence.
-- The **transformer blocks**, stacked on top of each other, are the main part of the model which update the representation of each word based on the other words in the sequence.
+- The **transformer blocks** update the representation of each word based on the other words in the sequence.
 - The **final prediction layer** converts the output of the last transformer block to a **probability distribution** of the next word in the sequence.
 -->